-Fitness to Practise procedures are outlined in the University Regulations (formerly known as the University Calendar) – Regulation 36.
+The University of Glasgow has a Fitness to Practise procedure and the regulations are outlined in the University Regulations at Regulation 36.

-Examples of when a student may be investigated under the Fitness to Practise regulations include: inappropriate interactions with patients, clients, children or service users, concerns regarding students’ behaviour in the professional context (e.g. on placement), ill health that prevents the demonstration of standard professional competencies, substance misuse, being accused of a crime, or any other breach of their particular School’s Code of Professional Conduct and Fitness to Practise.
+Examples of when a student may be investigated under the Fitness to Practise regulations include: inappropriate interactions with patients, clients, children or service users, concerns regarding students’ behaviour in the professional context (e.g. on placement), or student's ill health or mental healt issues that prevents the demonstration of standard professional competencies, substance misuse, being accused of a crime, or any other breach of their particular School’s Code of Professional Conduct and Fitness to Practise.

 There is an informal stage followed if necessary by a formal stage of Fitness to Practise proceedings.